Shopify Troubleshooting and Support: A Comprehensive Guide to Resolving 10 Common Issues

 2. Payment Gateway Issues: Ensuring Seamless Transactions

 When customers cannot make purchases due to payment errors, it's a hit to your revenue.
 Common issues are declined transactions or misconfigured gateways.
+If you're experiencing Shopify payments not working, try these steps:

 Solution: